TronsGuitar/blml-a8/src/Phase7-Optimization/README.md

 - template-based documentation overrides
 - dead-code analysis and cleanup of commented-out conversion remnants
 - loop-to-LINQ suggestion generation for count, sum, and projection patterns
-- Phase7 README and DONE/status coverage
+- Phase7 README and status-document coverage

 ## Existing prerequisites already present in the repository